NZ NURSING RESEARCH DATABASE

-The foreward thinking nursing leaders of the Nursing Research Section of NZNO had a vision that a central repository of all New Zealand nursing research should be established.
+The forward thinking nursing leaders of the Te Wahanga Rangahau Tapuhi (Nursing Research Section - NRS), NZNO had a vision that a central repository of all New Zealand nursing research should be established.
 This was the genesis of the NZNO New Zealand Nursing Research Index, initially published in 1983.
 It has been made available online since 1999 and a major update of the database was carried out in 2009.
 Since then new records have been regularly added by the NZNO Library, and this process will continue.

 Definition of Nursing Research